15 Best Things To Do in Boulder City

 11. Sip Craft Beer

-Stop in for a delicious meal or sipping the afternoon heat away.
-If you are in town on the weekend, the brewery usually has live music on the patio.
+Stop in for a delicious dinner or just to sip the afternoon heat away.
+If you happen to be in Boulder City on the weekend, the brewery usually has live music out on the patio.

 12. Go Antiquing

-As you stroll though downtown Boulder City you might notice all the antique stores and vintage shops around town.
-Here’s your chance to take home a piece of dam history or a special item.
+As you stroll though downtown Boulder City you’ll notice all the antique stores and vintage shops around town.
+Here’s your chance to take home a piece of dam history or a special treasured item.

 13. Search for Public Art